Modified on: Thu, 14 Aug, 2025 at 12:05 PM

-SmartFill can allow the entry of Odometers and meters when a Vehicle or plant is detected at the system.
+SmartFill can allow the entry of odometers and hourmeters when a vehicle or plant is detected and authorised at the system.

 If you're unsure how to add columns to your Asset pages, you can learn how to add columns via this article.

-- Enable Odometer - Allow/disallow an asset to enter an odometer.
+- Enable Odometer - Prompt the driver to enter an odometer when this asset is detected.

 - Odometer - The last reported odometer from the asset.

-- Odometer Limit - The maximum distance allowed between transactions.
-More about that feature here.
+- Odometer Limit - The maximum distance allowed between transactions, explained in depth in the Odometer/Hourmeter Limit Chapter.

-There are more columns that you can add that may benefit your odometer reconciliation;
+You can add more columns that may benefit your odometer reconciliation.

 - Last Service Odometer - The last odometer reading when the asset was last serviced.

-- Service Interval - The interval that the vehicle should be serviced at.
+- Service Interval - The interval at which the vehicle should be serviced.

 Once you have added the above columns, your assets page should contain the columns previously mentioned, as shown below.

-If the odometer limit is set to 0, no limit will be forced, and the driver can enter whatever value they like.
+If the odometer limit is set to 0, no limit will be forced, and the driver can enter any value.

 Was this article helpful?